North Carolina Court Records

 - An attorney or anyone legally authorized to represent any of the above

-Can You Lookup Online Marriage Records For Free in North Carolina
+Can You Lookup Online Marriage Records For Free in North Carolina?

 Is North Carolina a Common Law State for Marriage?

 North Carolina does not recognize common-law marriages.
 To be married in North Carolina, both parties must get a license and have a ceremony in the presence of a recognized officiant.
-That said, in accordance with the full faith and credit clause, North Carolina recognizes the validity of common-law marriages established in states that allow this union.
+That said, per the full faith and credit clause, North Carolina recognizes the validity of common-law marriages established in states that allow this union.
 If a couple enters a common law marriage in another state and relocates to North Carolina, the marriage is considered valid.

 Common law marriages refer to informal civil unions where two people are considered to be legally married, even though they did not obtain a license or have a marriage ceremony.
 Such unions are fully or partially recognized in several states, including Colorado, Iowa, Rhode Island, Oklahoma, Kansas, and Texas.
 Some of the general requirements include: